SECRET-GUEST/tiny-scripts/python/Photos/pixeliser/README.md

   4. Choose the Pixel Size
   5. Click "Launch pixelizer"

 **Note:** Version 2 is used in a more comprehensive program, Metamorphix.
-Check it out [here](https://github.com/SECRET-GUEST/Metamorphix)!
+Check it out [Macara GitHub Repository.](https://github.com/SECRET-GUEST/Macara)!

 # Examples :